 Last year I made it into the finals of the NYC Midnight Short Story Challenge and finished 10th with ‘Curtain Call’.
 I knew my story had to be clever and polished.
 It was an open genre but had to feature an undertaker and a sunrise.
 I spent a lot of time in the theatre as a child, and had a clear image from a production of ‘Under Milkwood’ by Dylan Thomas, where the actors were positioned around the theatre, and would speak when their spotlight came on.
 I really wanted to capture theatrical lighting, the excitement of opening night and the moments in amateur theatre when the audience take a deep breath and hope that no one forgets a line.
-I also wanted my undertaker to try to save someone’s life.
+I also wanted my undertaker- as a twist- to save someone’s life.

 In the end I tried to write my story as if it was a theatre production.
 I tried to capture the chiaroscuro lighting and the black and white moodiness of German Expressionism.
 I also left myself and the audience with some unanswered questions, a few little secrets tucked away.
 Unfortunately the American judges couldn’t grasp the ambiguity, and suggested I hint that the husband is sick early on, which entirely defeats the purpose of the story.
 See what you think….